thatVargas/thatvargas.github.io/_posts/2018-02-25-computational-creativity.md

 ### Making software that celebrates creativity

-* _"website like colourlovers.com, and polyvore.com, and even in tiny or seemingly silly pieces of software like memegenerator.
+* _"website like colourlovers.com, and polyvore.com, and even in tiny or seemingly silly pieces of software like memegenerator._

- These should also include sites such as IMGUR and Reddit, whose communities will upvote content that they like, providing validation  and additional feels that may get these casual creators going back for more."_
+Wondering - These should also include sites such as IMGUR and Reddit, whose communities will upvote content that they like, providing validation  and additional feels that may get these casual creators going back for more.

+* _"creativity is both restricted and supported to allow greater accessibility, ease of use, and, perhaps, greater creativity because of that."

+Wondering - creativity is both restricted and supported to allow greater accessibility, ease of use, and, perhaps, greater creativity because of that.